otator/java-fundamentals/README.md

     * `updateStars`() method to update the number of stars and keep it in the range(1-5) stars.

 3. `LibraryTest` [class](inheritance/lib/src/test/java/inheritance/LibraryTest.java) that tests 2 cases which are theh number of starts before and after adding a review.

+## Lab_07
+for this lab two new concrete classes [Shop.java](inheritance/lib/src/main/java/inheritance/Shop.java) and [Theater.java](inheritance/lib/src/main/java/inheritance/Theater.java)had been add to the code of lab_06

+in addition to that an interface named [Reviewable.java](inheritance/lib/src/main/java/inheritance/Reviewable.java) added as well.

+the [Reviewable.java](inheritance/lib/src/main/java/inheritance/Reviewable.java) interface had only one method called `addReview(Review r)`

+and all of the three classes implemented this interface and implemented that method.

+**Theater:**
+has the following:
+`name`, `stars`, and `movie` fileds

+`addMovie(String movie)` adds a movie to the theater `deleteMovie(String movie)` deletes movie from the theater

+**Shop:**

+has a `name`, `stars`, and `description` fields

+the two class have getters and setter for all their fileds, and they all overrides equals, hasCode, and addReview methods

+inside [LibraryTest](inheritance/lib/src/test/java/inheritance/LibraryTest.java) all the functionality tested